mjstackhouse/export-tool/README.md

 # Content Export Tool

 This custom app allows for users to export their content to an Excel or CSV file.
-The user can choose the content types they want exported and the workflow step the content items are in.
+The user can choose the content types of the items they want to export and the workflow step the content items are in.

 ## Deploying